AK-Homberger/M5Stack-Wifi-NMEA-Display-JSON/README.md

 ![Display2](https://github.com/AK-Homberger/M5Stack-Wifi-NMEA-Display-JSON/blob/master/IMG_1150.jpg)

-Version 0.4: 27.01.2020 - Added WiFi recconnect.
+Version 0.4: 27.01.2020 - Added WiFi reconnect.
 Or restart if reconnect is not working.

 Version 0.3: 27.01.2020 - Static JSON buffer.
 And non-return task for second core (to avoid re-starts in case of JSON errors).